 The taxonomic situation of Calvatia candida on a global scale is somewhat unclear.
-As for Europe, from where it was orginally described, it is potentially threatened by habitat decline due to overgrowth or overgrazing, changing land-use etc.
+As for Europe, from where it was orginally described, it is potentially threatened by habitat decline of the steppe biome (changing land use).
+Also desertification is an imminent threat to this habitat.

 The world distribution of C. candida is somewhat ambiguous as molecular data indicate that several species might be involved (see Names and taxonomy paragraph).